 Many home buyers are surprised by the long laundry list of closing costs.
 Real estate deals have a lot of moving pieces like financing, ensuring the title is clear, establishing the home is free of major defects, etc. During the home buying process, several parties (like title companies, lenders, appraisers, and real estate agents) come together to make everything happen in an orderly and timely fashion.
 Accordingly, each vendor is compensated for their work.

 There are two stages of the escrow period: opening and closing.
 Vendors are paid at the stage in which their services are rendered.
 Some fees are paid out-of-pocket while other fees are rolled into the loan amount.
 Out-of-pocket fees are paid during the opening escrow period.

 Buyers and sellers are separately responsible for certain closing costs like taxes and insurance.
 In Washington, buyers and sellers split the escrow fees in half.

 Here’s a complete rundown of the process, who gets paid, when they get paid, and who pays.

 When a seller accepts an offer on their home for sale, the buyer places a good faith deposit (a.k.a. earnest money) on the home, usually to the tune of 1% of the agreed-upon price.
 When a buyer makes a deposit, it shows the buyer he or she is serious and making a commitment to the deal.
 Earnest money is refundable most of the time.
-In a small number of cases (perhaps 2% of the time), the buyer will fail to perform the contractual obligations outlined in the offer letter.
+In a small number of cases, the buyer will fail to perform the contractual obligations outlined in the offer letter.

 Inspections and appraisals also happen during the opening escrow period.
 Both are out-of-pocket expenses and non-refundable.